quinnsam/Autodoor/README.md

 Next you wil need to install the Autodoor sketch to the Arduino you will find the sketch in the Serial_Prox folder named "Serial_Prox.ino"

+Pin Layout:
     D13 --> +Vcc LED                    Connected to digital pin 13
     D9  --> +Vcc Servo                  Digital pin to control the servo A0  --> Servo Potentiometer 		Analog pin used to connect the potentiometer D2  --> Door Switch                 Digital pin for door switch

-Proximity Sensor
+Proximity Sensor:

     Red   --> +5V
     White --> I2C SDA (pin-A4)
     Black --> GND
     Grey  --> ISC SCL (pin-A5)

-Set Dip switches on the proximity
+Set Dip switches on the proximity:
     1 --> OFF
     2 --> OFF